-Escape Goats Run Wild In Boise
+Kids These Days: Unruly Goats Graze Hell Across Suburban Boise

 #Breaking - About 100 goats are on the loose right now in a #Boise neighborhood.
 They are going house to house eating everything in sight.
 Nobody has a clue where they came from...updates to follow pic.twitter.com/K0ghUwQEfk— Joe Parris (@KTVBJoe) August 3, 2018

-But first came half an hour of harrowing quiet from his account, as onlookers wondered whence came all the amazing grazers.
+But first came a half-hour of harrowing quiet from his account, as onlookers wondered whence came all the amazing grazers.
 What could be happening to those innocent lawns — and what motive drove so many goats to go on the lam?

 As the reporter resumed tweeting, posting some truly moving images of the goats making hay, the world grasped at straws.